orangeutan-monkey/Recognizer.ai/README.md

 # Audio Classification tool
 This project implements a machine learning model to classify audio files into predefined categories.
 It utilizes a convolutional neural network (CNN) trained on the UrbanSound8K dataset to identify various types of urban sounds.

+## DISCLAIMER
+DUe to the hardware at hand, the accuracy isn't high enough for reliable predictions.
+I know that this is meant to be a final project, but over time, I want to further refine this and make it as accurate as possible, eventially leading to usage in various spaces.

+So feel free to play around with this, change the parameeters, heck even change the model, and have fun learning about how all this works!

 ## Features
 - Converts audio files into spectrograms
 - Classifies audio into categories like air conditioners, car horns, children playing, etc.